More Hittites

 The shopping opportunities were, as usual, very good.
 I picked up some much-needed basing material and could have a root around all the 28mm Ancients plastics as I attempt to choose next year’s competition army.

-Warfare is firmly on the list of shows to visit again next year: recommended.
+Colours is firmly on the list of shows to visit again next year: recommended.

 TTS AAR: Britcon Game 5: Venetians vs Florentines